mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

    :param time: The date/time to set
    :raises ColumnStoreException: When an invalid date or time is supplied

-.. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime(std::string& dateTime, std::string& format)
+.. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime(const std::string& dateTime, const std::string& format)

    Sets the date/time based on a given string and format.